Waking up at 4AM every night can feel frustrating β

 By 4AM, your body is already slowly preparing for morning.

-Your body temperature starts to rise and hormones shift toward wakefullness.
+Your body temperature starts to rise and hormones

 If you went to bed early or your sleep schedule varies,